xanather/xti/README.md

 ## Known limitations
 - Don't change scaling or DPI of the system after starting.
 - The program expects only one primary screen attached (the tablet screen).
+Adding more monitors after starting will screw things up.
-- Must run as administrator otherwise Windows will deny access to certain functions.
+- Must run as administrator otherwise Windows kernel will deny access to certain functions.

 ## Installing
 Supports either x64 or Arm64 machines.